toohighonthehog/RJScraperScript/readme.md

 #  Try to make the initial lookup a one time thing.
 #  Need a way to throttle off or pause for cookie errors.
 #    or the process is so resilient that a restart is fine.
+#  Logs and cookies outside of the repo folder.